 Top ETFs for investors

-Below is a list of ten areas that investors should consider gaining exposure to in 2020 and suggestions of ETFs that fit the bill.
+Below is a list of ten areas that you should consider in 2020 and which ETFs can give you the exposure you want.

 Read more on how to choose the right ETF